 Joe Fairless: Best ever book you’ve recently read?

-Joe Fairless: What’s a mistake you’ve made on a transaction?
+Joe Fairless: That’s a ridiculous return.
+What’s a mistake you’ve made on a transaction?

-Joe Fairless: And the best ever way you like to give back?
+Joe Fairless: Best ever way you like to give back?

-Joe Fairless: How can the Best Ever listeners learn more about what you’ve got going on?
+Joe Fairless: And how can the Best Ever listeners learn more about what you’ve got going on?

-Thanks so much for being on the show.
+Thanks again for being on the show.
+I really enjoyed it.
 I hope you have a best ever day, and we’ll talk to you soon.